 The Armenians and the Azeris are similar in the equipment they use, much of it legacy weaponry from the Soviet period.
 Though some other articles have come into their respective inventories the infantry still rely on their redoubtable Kalashnikov rifles as the standard weapon for both sides.
 Both 7.62x39mm AKM and 5.45x39mm AK-74M pattern rifles are in use.

 Matt is a British historian specialising in small arms development and military history.
-He has written for a variety of publications in both the US and UK, he also runs www.historicalfirearms.info, a blog that explores the history, development and use of firearms.
-Matt is also co-founder of www.armourersbench.com, a video series on historically significant small arms.
+He has written several books and for a variety of publications in both the US and UK.
+He also runs Historical Firearms, a blog that explores the history, development and use of firearms.
+Matt is also co-founder of The Armourer’s Bench, a video series on historically significant small arms.

-Here on TFB he covers current military small arms news.
+Here on TFB he covers product and current military small arms news.